GoodnessJames/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ### Task 0: 0-memset.c

-The function fills memory with a constant byte
+The function written in this file (0-memset.c) fills memory with a constant byte
 - Prototype: char *_memset(char *s, char b, unsigned int n);
 - The _memset() function fills the first n bytes of the memory area pointed to by s with the constant byte b
 - Returns a pointer to the memory area s